Argenis (wrestler)

-Mirzha Adán Uribe Nava (born August 13, 1986) is a Mexican luchador, or professional wrestler, known for his work with Lucha Libre AAA Worldwide (AAA) under the ring name Argenis.
+Mirzha Adán Uribe Nava (born August 13, 1986) is a Mexican professional wrestler, known for his work with Lucha Libre AAA Worldwide (AAA) under the ring name Argenis.
 His ring name is the Latin word for Silver.
-Argenis is the son of retired professional wrestler Dr. Karonte and has wrestled as Dr. Karonte Jr. in the past, as well as Hijo del Dr. Karonte (Spanish for "Son of Dr. Karonte").
+Argenis is the son of deceased professional wrestler Dr. Karonte and has wrestled as Dr. Karonte Jr. in the past, as well as Hijo del Dr. Karonte (Spanish for "Son of Dr. Karonte").
 Until 2023, Argenis' real name was not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He is the brother of professional wrestlers Místico, Astro Boy, Argos, and Mini Murder Clown.

 Professional wrestling career

 Early career (2006–2015)

 Argenis made his professional wrestling debut in 2006, working as "Dr. Karonte Jr.", named after his father.
 He would also work as "Hijo del Dr. Karonte", neither gimmick led to much success.
 By 2007 he began working for Consejo Mundial de Lucha Libre (CMLL) as a Rudo (heel or "bad guy") After he left CMLL he complained to several magazines that he felt that his brother Místico should have asked CMLL to give him more opportunities.
 After leaving CMLL he began working for International Wrestling Revolution Group (IWRG), but again met only with limited success, even after he became a tecnico (face or "good guy").